 “The president is ignoring the majority of the business community” in the fiscal cliff discussions, he said.

-is still the most influential lobbying outfit in the capital.
+The U.S. Chamber is still the most influential lobbying outfit in the capital.
 But the chamber has lost its premier status — at least in the theatrics of the White House-led fiscal cliff discussions.

 In part, that’s because top White House officials view the chamber with suspicion because of its hard-line support for GOP candidates over the past decade.
 The chamber, like other business groups, describes itself as nonpartisan.